lundqvistr/manual_medfak_research_data/manual.md

 Another purpose is research where the goal is to summarize important aspects of the individual records, and where data on individuals usually is not important.
 This latter kind of use most often requires a layout for the data which is different from the fo mer one.
 Here we are concerned with this latter use.

-Further, the data considered is of the kind usually called _quantitative_.
+Further, the data considered is of the kind usually referred to as _quantitative_.
 Considerations for the structure in qualitative data must be found elsewhere.
 ### Why is a good structure in research data so important?
 ### Different common needs
 #### The PhD student or individual researcher